31 August 2022 | By Dan Thomas

 The first and most evident benefit is flexibility.
-With AVD, users can access a full Windows 10 desktop through any device and operating system – all they need is access to the Internet and a Microsoft 365 account, meaning they can work from anywhere, at any time.
-If you’re already using Microsoft, the likelihood is that you already have licenses available within your 365 subscription, and you only pay for the licenses you use.
+With AVD, users can access a full Windows 10 desktop through any device and operating system — all they need is access to the internet and a Microsoft 365 account, meaning they can work from anywhere, at any time.
+If you’re already using Microsoft, the likelihood is that you already have licenses available within your 365 subscription, and you only pay for the licences you use.
 And in addition, Windows 10 multisession enables you to cut costs even further.
 Multiple users can access one virtual machine (VM) at the same time, ultimately saving on single VM consumption and maintenance costs.

 2. Power high-performance users

 Agility is necessary for both business continuity and competitive edge.
 For that reason, AVD is becoming increasingly popular with architects, designers and other industries that have high compute and GPU requirements.
 Where once, users were limited to their office desktop, this is no longer the case.
 Leveraging Microsoft Azure, AVD provides the necessary GPU power, and instead of upgrading expensive devices every three to five years, AVD means your employees can work productively on any device — and it doesn’t have to be top of the range.

 Traditional VDIs had a reputation for being costly, complex and resource intensive to install, configure and manage.
 With AVD being delivered in the Azure cloud, Microsoft manages the service infrastructure, such as brokers, gateways and load balancers as part of the service.
 Once set up, adding and removing users is quick and simple — ideal for onboarding new starters, welcoming seasonal employees or for businesses undergoing mergers and acquisitions.
 The idea of providing a ‘desktop-in-a-box’ service makes this process simple to manage, freeing up IT resources to focus on other business requirements.